Thomasbrockmansvives/VELOG/README.md

    1. Create a .env file in the root directory of the project
    2. Add the configuration as shown in example_env (modify if you placed the database elsewhere)

-   The database can be tested with the db_testing.py script.
+   The database can be tested with the db_testing.py script. <br>
-   This script tests the connections, checks the existence of the required tables and counts the records in the database.
+   This script tests the connections, checks the existence of the required tables and counts the records in the database. <br>

 ### DB STRUCTURE